The Impact of Redshift on Galaxy Morphometric Classification: case studies for SDSS, DES, LSST and HST with Morfometryka: Summary

 \section{Summary}

 We summarize below the important aspects and results concerning the study we carried.

-\begin{enumerate} \item We adapted the FERENGI application to simulate how images are degraded with cosmological redshift for distinct observational setups corresponding to SDSS, DES, LSST and HST.
-From the EFIGI database, that was designed for morphological studies, we simulated how the 4458 galaxies images changed as observed at different redshifts, covering the range $0.01 < z <1.5$.
+\begin{enumerate} \item We adapted the FERENGI application to simulate how images are degraded with cosmological redshift for distinct observational set-ups corresponding to SDSS, DES, LSST and HST.
+From the EFIGI data base, that was designed for morphological studies, we simulated how the 4458 galaxies images changed as observed at different redshifts, covering the range $0.01 < z <1.5$.

 \item We have used \textsc{Morfometryka} to investigate how the morphometric parameters change with redshift, applying it to the set of each 4458 galaxies at all the redshifts steps studied.
 From this study we could know how each parameter degrades as we move to higher $z$, and how good is its ability to discriminate galaxy classes.
 The concentrations have shown to be the most stable parameters